intersel/Blapy/README.md

 </html>
 ```

-## How to define template variables in a json template
+## How to define template variables in a blapy template for json blocks

 The syntax follows the one defined by [json2html library](http://json2html.com/) : ${myVariableName}